samjian8/spotSpot/README.md

+## spotSpot
+This project was built at CtrlHackDel 2024 @ York University.
+Developed by Nathan Lu, Toni Zeng, Sam Jian and Rishi Umaria.

 ## Inspiration
 This project was inspired by a desire to impact healthcare, particularly given that over 1 in 6 people in Ontario lack access to a primary care physician, with average specialist wait times of 11 weeks.
 The rise of telemedicine highlighted the potential of virtual solutions, leading us to create a digital tool that requires no human intervention.
 We focused on acne due to its prevalence, especially among youth, and its effect on self-esteem.
 Our goal is to improve lives while easing the workload for physicians.